akhilP7/LocationService/README.md

 3. To create a location, customer should have a resourceId which will be generated from the ResourceService.
 4. Using rest template, we made a connection to resource service to retrieve resourceDetails.

+# DataBase
+1. Create a local instance in the MySQL, update the yaml file with respective connections and create respective schemas for each service.
+2. The schema name should be same in the both db and yaml file.

 # Dependency_Repositories

 1. [CONFIG_SERVER](https://github.com/akhilP7/Config-Server) - connection to the cloud config server GIT